SpinalHDL/SpinalWorkshop/src/main/scala/workshop/uart/spec.md

 In this labs, the configuration of the UART transmission will be 8 bits of data per frame, no parity and 1 stop bit.

 This configuration will produce the following chronogram :<br>
-Note : Start and Stop bauds allow the receiver to detect frames.
+Note : Start and Stop bauds allow the receiver to detect frames.<br>
 ![](assets/uart.png)

 Because the UART transmission is asynchronous, the receiver need to filter its input.
 This will be done by using a sliding window of samples with an majority vote to establish the value of the `RDX` line.